CarlSargunar/Umbraco-Docker-Workshop/Workshop.md

     dotnet sln add UmbDock

+### Starting on a non-windows dev box

+If you are doing this workshop on a non-windows box, the order in which we need to go through is slightly differert, since the SQL LocalDB database isn't supported outside windows.
+Please raise your hand and get in touch with me if that is the case, and I can go through what you need.

 ## 1.2 Install a template site for the exercise.

 This workshop will be using the Clean starter kit for Umbraco.
 This is a great starting point, and will let us focus on the docker integration while giving us a great site to work with.